Myasthenia gravis: Speaking

 Weakness of the muscles involved in speaking may lead to dysarthria and hypophonia.
 Speech may be slow and slurred, or have a nasal quality.
 In some cases, a singing hobby or profession must be abandoned.

 Head and neck

 Due to weakness of the muscles of facial expression and muscles of mastication, facial weakness may manifest as the inability to hold the mouth closed (the "hanging jaw sign") and as a snarling expression when attempting to smile.
 With drooping eyelids, facial weakness may make the individual appear sleepy or sad.
 Difficulty in holding the head upright may occur.

 Other

-The muscles that control breathing and limb movements can also be affected; rarely do these present as the first symptoms of MG, but develop over months to years.
+The muscles that control breathing and limb movements can also be affected; rarely do these present as the first symptoms of myasthenia gravis, but develop over months to years.
 In a myasthenic crisis, a paralysis of the respiratory muscles occurs, necessitating assisted ventilation to sustain life.
 Crises may be triggered by various biological stressors such as infection, fever, an adverse reaction to medication, or emotional stress.